Maslosoft/Sitcom/README.md

 Sitcom allows you to call commands from many sources from one executable.

+**Note:** Currently this will only work for self-contained commands.
+If command relies on it's application, it will not be provided to it.

 To add command to sitcom add it via signals, here is example from hedron:

 ```php